 Is Wholesaling Real Estate Legal in Connecticut?

-Yes, wholesaling real estate is legal in the US.
+Yes, wholesaling real estate is legal.
 But, a wholesaler must follow state-specific laws to carry out the deal in their respective state.

 Only licensed real estate agents can help people sell or buy properties in the US.
 Unlicensed individuals cannot represent a seller or a buyer during the transaction nor can they list the home on the MLS.
 A wholesaler does not violate any law as long as they work with a wholesale real estate contract or own the property for a short term.